Multilevel functional distributional models with application to continuous glucose monitoring in diabetes clinical trials: Simulations

 We consider the following scenarios, $\rho\in \{0,0.3,0.6\}$, $n\in \left \{300,500,1000,2000\right\}$, $J\in \left\{5,10,20\right\}$, and $\epsilon_{ij}\sim N(0,1)$.
 This is a particular case of model~\eqref{eq_fast} with one fixed effects function $\beta_1(p)=100+20*(p+p^2+p^3)$, one subject-specific random effect function $U_{i1}(p)=U_i$ that does not depend on $p$, one random effect covariate $Z_{ij1}=1$, and one random visit/person-specific deviation function $W_{ij}(p)=10pjW_{ij}/J$.

 The left panel in Figure~\ref{fig:examplesiml} displays a sample of $2500$ simulated quantile functions from the model~\eqref{eq:direct_simulations} for $J=5$ and $\rho=0.3$.
 The center and right panels in Figure~\ref{fig:examplesiml} display the specific quantile functions for two study participants.
 The data generated by this model maintain some of the characteristics of the observed data, including the range of observations, roughly between $40$ and $250$.
-This explains some of the choices we have made on the fixed effects function, as well as on the random effects distributions.
-Other choices are possible.
+This explains some of the choices we have made for the fixed-effects function, as well as for the random-effects distribution, though other choices are possible.
+The function $\beta_{1}(\cdot)$, which represents the mean quantile profile of the generative quantile process, was defined to emulate a plausible pattern ranging from $Q(0)=100\,\text{mg/dL}$ to $Q(1)=160\,\text{mg/dL}$, thus spanning glucose concentrations range from healthy to hyperglycaemic.